hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

     restart all of the instances at once.
 In the future, as the GCE API matures we will support `"ROLLING_UPDATE"` as well.

-* `target_size` - (Optional, Default `0`) The target number of running instances for this managed instance group.
+* `target_size` - (Optional) The target number of running instances for this managed instance group.
 This value should always be explicitly set unless this resource is attached to an autoscaler, in which case it should never be set.
+Defaults to `0`.

 * `target_pools` - (Optional) The full URL of all target pools to which new instances in the group are added.
 Updating the target pools attribute does